Journalism That Matters fosters inclusive civic communications so that people, communities and democracy thrive.

-Journalism That Matters is a nonprofit that convenes conversations to foster collaboration, innovation, and action so that a diverse news and information ecosystem supports communities to thrive.
+JTM is a nonprofit that convenes transformative conversations to ignite collaboration, innovation, and action.
 We believe journalism matters most when it is of, by, and for the people.

 Since 2001, the organization has hosted unconferences that have inspired hundreds of varied media initiatives around the nation.
-JTM has a proven track record catalyzing disruptive innovation and fostering new collaborations within the news industry.
+JTM has a proven track record catalyzing disruptive innovation and fostering new collaborations between diverse stakeholders.

 Using interactive conversation practices, including Open Space Technology, World Café, Appreciative Inquiry, and Circle Process, JTM events engage the potentials and creativity of the people who show up, inspiring breakthrough thinking and ongoing collaboration that effects positive change.